 Signs Your Teen Might Be a Cyberbully

 - Long Hours Online: Pay attention to the amount of time your teen spends online.
-Is it excessive, especially compared to how much they’ve spent on the internet in the past?
+Is it excessive, especially compared to how much they have spent on the internet in the past?
 Are they obsessive about spending time on their devices or checking their messages?
 Do they prefer to spend time online at times of the day when they are less likely to be supervised, like before you get home from work or in the middle of the night?

 - Lack of Remorse: Does your teenager seem to not care if their words or actions hurt others?
 Do they make snarky or rude comments, especially when using their phone or computer?
-Is this callousness new or previously out-of-character for your teen?
+Is this callousness new or previously out of character for your teen?

 - New Friend Group: Has your teen recently made new friends who seem to be mean or aggressive?
 Do these friends have a history of bullying others themselves?
 Has your teenager become preoccupied with impressing them or becoming more popular with them?
-Peer pressure from new friends who seem aggressive can motivate many teen to start cyberbullying others.
+Peer pressure from new friends who seem aggressive can motivate many teens to start cyberbullying others.

 - Becoming Withdrawn: Has your teen abandoned activities and hobbies in favor of spending more time online?
 Do they no longer want to spend time with close friends or family members, preferring to spend time alone with their devices?
 Do they appear to be depressed?

 Again, one of these warning signs may not be a definite indicator that your teenager is cyberbullying others.
-Pay careful attention to your teen’s behavior, as some of these signs may actually overlap with those that indicate they are a victim of bullying.
+Pay careful attention to your teen’s behavior, as some of these signs overlap with those that indicate they are a victim of bullying.

 Why Teenagers Cyberbully Others

 The reasons why one teen chooses to bully another are complex and varied.
 They may want to feel powerful, feel the need to act out for attention, or feel like they must control others.
 While each person’s motives are different, similar factors may come into play when teenagers choose to cyberbully: